 29 Message for the week beginning 18th July 2021

 The Collect for this week asks that we should learn how to serve in ‘in all godly quietness.’

-Dion Fortune makes the perceptive comment that “ Desire is prayer.
-When we desire a thing, we are invoking it as far as lies within our power…” Something worth keeping in mind, I think.
+Dion Fortune makes what may initially seem a surprising comment: “ Desire is prayer.
+When we desire a thing, we are invoking it as far as lies within our power…”

-The Collect for this week asks that we should be given only those things “that are profitable to us.”
-The catch, of course, is that we may really be asking for those things that are comfortable for us and will make our lives easier on an immediate level, without any regard for their long-term effect on our development.
+The Collect for this week, however, asks that we should be given only those things “that are profitable to us.”
+The challenge, of course, is to identify those things which are comfortable and will make our lives easier but which may not have a beneficial effect on our inner development.

 Keynote: Right Understanding

 The Collect for this week asks for ‘the spirit to think and do always such things as be rightful…..’

 Dion Fortune asks, with good reason: how do we know what is ‘right?’
 If we all thought and acted 'rightly' then the world would be filled with spiritual peace and harmony, but we tend to be misled by our personal desires which can so easily be rationalised as being for the greater good.
 To think and act ‘rightly’ depends on our understanding of the spiritual principles that govern a situation, and these are not always easy to grasp.

 DF suggests that an important first step in 'seeing the bigger picture' is regularly to set aside a little time in which to read some Spiritual writings.
 The inspiration offered by such writings will, she says, guide us with wisdom and support us with their invisible companionship.